-Basic serological 'rules' of compatibility are applicable to both adults and children.
+Basic serological "rules" of compatibility are applicable to both adults and children.
 The ABO system is the most important blood group system.
 The Rh system is the second most important and includes the D antigen; red cells carrying the D antigen are D positive.
 Where possible, the patient's blood group should be established before transfusion to ensure appropriate group selection.
 Compatibility is different across the different components, and you must check before administering.
-A basic compatibility guide can be seen below:

 Patient's blood group Choice priority Red cells Platelets FFP Cryo

-Ο 1 st 0 0 0 0
+1 st 0 0 0 0

-2 nd A/B Α Α
+0 2 nd A/B Α А

-3 rd АВ В В
+3 rd AB В В

-1 st Α Α Α Α
+1 st А Α Α А

-Α 2 nd 0 AB AB В%
+Α 2 nd 0 AB AB B %

-3 rd В\$ В% АВ
+3 rd B\$ B % AB

-O ^{\$} (adult only)
+O \$ (adult only)

 1 st В В В В

-В 2 nd 0 AB AB Α%
+В 2 nd 0 AB AB A %

 3 rd A \$ A % AB

-O ^{\$} (adult only)
+O \$ (adult only)

-1 st AB AB АВ AB
+AB 1 st AB AB AB AB

-АВ 2 nd A/B A\$ / B\$ A % A %
+2 nd A / B A \$ / B \$ A % A %

-3 rd 0 O ^{\$} (adult only) В% В%
+3 rd 0 O \$ (adult only) B % B %

+A basic compatibility guide can be seen below:

-^{\$} High titre Negative Anti-A and/or Anti-B should be selected where available, lowering the risk of haemolysis.
+\$ High titre Negative Anti-A and/or Anti-B should be selected where available, lowering the risk of haemolysis. % Only suitable for emergency use and if unit is tested and found to be negative for high titre ABO antibodies.
 For further information regarding clinical indications see NHSBT clinical guidelines.
 For platelets, the laboratory staff must make sure that the components issued are ABO/RhD compatible.
 There are other factors which are considered when selecting platelets, but it should be noted that if RhD positive components are given to an RhD negative patient with childbearing potential, prophylactic anti-D Ig should be considered.
-It is not necessary to administer anti-D Ig to D negative females without childbearing potential, to males who receive D positive platelets (see <a href="https://example.com/the-base-staff-new-bottom-receive
+It is not necessary to administer anti-D Ig to D negative females without childbearing potential, to males who receive D positive platelets (see the BCSH guideline for the use of anti-D immunoglobulin for the prevention of haemolytic disease of the fetus and newborn).
 When selecting FFP and cryoprecipitate, the Rh type is not significant, only the ABO group must be matched.
 They are also not required to be CMV negative or irradiated.

-Octaplas LG is a solvent detergent FFP product.
+OctaplasLG is a solvent detergent FFP product.
 More details on it can be found in section 9.6.
 3.3.5 Granulocytes and buffy coats Compatibility for granulocytes and buffy coats is the same for red blood cells (section 3.2.2).
 Granulocytes and buffy coats are manufactured as required, depending on the notice given to NHSBT, the service may only be able to provide group O. Delivery times may vary and the component will expire at midnight on the day of receipt at the hospital.
 This is important to note to avoid unnecessary wastage.
 See section 7 for information regarding Emergency procedures, section 5.7 for Blood Component Collection and section 5.11 for information about Traceability.